NCCA/Lectures/PTD/L1/slides.md

 - This unit is assessed by a project worth 100% of the unit grade.
 - Due in 12 noon, Tuesday 24th May 2022
-- Brief is on BrightSpace and we will go over it in the Lab session.
+- Brief is on BrightSpace and we will go over it in the Lab session

 ---